 What Steps Will You Take?

-Preventing problems before they begin, relying on health management programs when problems do occur, and implementing a robust return-to-work program are all simple ways to reduce the frequency and impact of employee absence in your workplace.
-Small steps can make a significant difference in your workplace and by following the tips above, you can ensure your workplace doesn’t fall victim to the mistakes you may have made in the past.
+Preventing problems before they begin, relying on health management programs when problems do occur, and implementing a robust return-to-work program are all simple ways to reduce the impact of employee absence in your workplace.
+Small steps can make a significant difference and by following the tips above, you can ensure your workplace doesn’t fall victim to the mistakes you may have made in the past.